syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types/box-and-whsiker-chart.md

 ---
 layout: post
 title: Box and Whisker Chart in Flutter Cartesian Charts widget | Syncfusion
-description: Learn here all about Box and Whisker Chart of Syncfusion Flutter Cartesian Charts (SfCartesianChart) widget and more.
+description: Learn here all about box and whisker chart of Syncfusion Flutter Cartesian Charts (SfCartesianChart) widget and more.
 platform: flutter
 control: Chart
 documentation: ug